NotoriousRonin/CG-Project/README.md

 **Note**:

-Unity 2018.3.1 was used.
+- Unity 2018.3.1 was used

-Package File was left in for the import of the Lightweight Rendering Pipeline and the ShaderGraph.
+- Package File was left in for the import of the Lightweight Rendering Pipeline and the ShaderGraph.

 Lightweight Rendering Pipeline: